-The Distinguished Speaker Series is an advocacy-focused learning opportunity for the CASA network and other community partners involved in the child welfare system.
-The multi-part series features high-caliber speakers sharing their expertise on topics and issues impacting the child welfare system and how we can all enhance our advocacy for children and families involved in the system.
-The series explores ways anyone who works with children and families can better engage, connect with, and empathize with those they work with to become a stronger advocate.
+The Distinguished Speaker Series is back for the last time in 2023!
+This year's series Advocacy from the Bench is an opportunity for the CASA network and other community partners involved in the child welfare system to learn about four honorable judges from across Texas.
+The multi-part series features these high-caliber speakers sharing their background and expertise on topics and issues impacting the child welfare system.

 How to watch